SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 Let’s say we want to build a solution to count the frequency of elements in a data stream.
 One idea would be to use a `hashmap` with the data element as the key and count as the value.
 The approach works but does not scale with a data stream comprising billions of elements and most of which are unique.

 We will have two challenges with `hashmap` in this case:
-1. The number of elements in the hashmap will tend towards billion(s).
+1. The number of elements in the hashmap will tend towards a billion.
 The overall space complexity would be O(N)[^2]
 2. Rehashing can place significant CPU pressure

 This is where the Count-min sketch comes into the picture.
 The count-min sketch is a probabilistic data structure that can **estimate** the frequency of elements by using sublinear space at the expense of over-counting some elements due to hash collisions.